DARPA-CRITICALMAAS/ta2-minmod-data/kg_container/README.md

 - final_kg_file.ttl is the final generated file
 - json_files has intermediate json files, with the jsons for respective data sources in respective folders
 - ttl_files has intermediate json files, with the jsons for respective data sources in respective folders
-- if param5 is set to 1, final_kg_file.ttl is exposed via SPARQL endppoint on 3030.
+- if param5 is set to 1, final_kg_file.ttl is exposed via SPARQL endpoint on 3030.
 This is accessible via http://localhost:3030/minmod/sparql
   - Example query to run on this endpoint
   ```
   curl -k -X POST http://localhost:3030/minmod/sparql --data-urlencode query='SELECT ?s ?p ?o WHERE { ?s ?p ?o . }'